Azure-Samples/azure-health-data-and-ai-samples/samples/fabric-healthcare-data-solutions/README.md

 ### Running the Notebook

-After importing the notebook, you can open it and start the migration procress.
+After importing the notebook, you can open it and start the migration process.
 The notebook will require information about the source and destination workspace but should not require any additional modification.
 Additional guidance is included in the notebook.

 ![](./images/notebook_preview.png)